Who am I beyond my name and my credentials- Diana Fisch, B.S in Education and

 masters in Curriculum, Instruction and Assessment, teacher for 20+ years and completed 2 year Expressive Arts program under Chris Zydel?

-I'm a bit of a mountain magpie, collecting shiny sparkly art materials throughout my life.
 I have lived and traveled all around the world and have acquired trinkets of jewelry, ribbon, pastels, crayons, watercolors, and beautiful blank sheets of weighted paper.
 This collection of possibilities were evidence of my deep longing to create.

 With my nose pressed to the window, outside of this sacred realm of creation, I envied others experiencing the joy of painting and drawing and other artistic expressions.